 In a pre-production environment, a developer can fire up a debugger and step through the source code to see the variables and their states.
-But sometimes reproducing a problem can be hard, or even impossible, as you don't know the exact input variables that occured in the production environment that led to the error.
+But often reproducing a problem can be hard, or even impossible, as you don't know the exact input variables that occurred in the production environment that led to the error.

-OverOps is like a low overhead production debugger.
-It gives you the source code and variable state that were used at the exact moment when the error occured in production.
-This means you no longer have to spend time attempting to reproduce it and can move straight to the fix.
+OverOps gives you the exact source code and variable state that were used at the moment when the error occurred in production.
+This means you no longer have to spend a long time attempting to reproduce it and can move straight to the fix.